voltflake/video-bot/README.md

-# Discord bot which replies with video to TikTok URL
+# Discord bot which replies with video to TikTok link
 ### ✅ Still works fine
 - [X] No TikTok watermark on videos
 - [X] Supports multiple links in one message